FlowFuse/website/src/blog/2024/08/using-amqp-with-node-red.md

    - how to use rabitmqq with node-red
 ---

 Imagine your Node-RED flow working well, handling data from different sources, until suddenly, messages start disappearing or arriving out of order.
-[MQTT](/node-red/protocol/mqtt/) works fine for basic messaging, but it can struggle in more complex situations where you need reliable delivery and advanced routing.
+[MQTT](/node-red/protocol/MQTT/) works fine for basic messaging, but it can struggle in more complex situations where you need reliable delivery and advanced routing.

 <!--more-->

 That’s where AMQP comes in.
 AMQP solves these issues with features that MQTT doesn’t have.
-In this guide, we'll explain what AMQP is, how it compares to MQTT and [Kafka](/blog/2024/03/using-kafka-with-node-red/), and how you can use it with Node-RED.
+In this guide, we'll explain what AMQP is, how it compares to MQTT and [Kafka](/blog/2024/03/using-kafka-with-node-red/), and how to use it with Node-RED.

 ## What is AMQP